 We trust you or we would not let you get a phone.
 Therefore Mom and Dad will not make a daily habit of checking it.
 Your phone is your personal business and we trust that you will be making good choices and decisions with your conversations and communications.
-On the other hand, we need to know your password or access to the password manager for your phone at all times and have the right to check your phone if we feel it is necessary.
+On the other hand, we need to know your password and have the right to check your phone if we feel it is necessary.
 We will pay for the monthly service plan on your phone, as long as we are in agreement on the following:

 1. I will continue to do my best in all aspects of my life– school, sports, activities, etc. If my phone distracts me from doing my schoolwork or meeting other obligations, I will hand it over so that I am better able to concentrate on what’s important.

 2. My phone will be taken away if any character issues arise.
 If we get wind of any inappropriate texts, calls, pictures, etc. we will have to take your phone until we can sit down and talk it through.

 3. I will not lie about what I’m doing on my phone.
 Dishonesty breaks down trust and we won’t be able to let you continue to carry around a device that is causing you to deceive people.
 This includes deleting text strings.